Samson-Dai/clip_proj/README.md

 ```
  We use [ENCFF948OYU.bam](https://www.encodeproject.org/files/ENCFF948OYU/@@download/ENCFF948OYU.bam) as our control .bam data.

-After downloading and renaming all the required input files, a input directory should be created to hold all the input files.
+After downloading and renaming all the required input files, an input directory should be created to hold all the input files.
 Create a sample input directory via the following command:
 ```
 	mkdir sample_input_dir
 ```